mjayJeong/Pymaze-Search-Algorithm/README.md

 # Pymaze Search Algorithm

-This repository contains implementations of various search algorithms for solving mazes using the **Pymaze** framework.
-These algorithms are part of homework assignments for the **Introduction to Artificial Intelligence** course (Spring 2024, SKKU).
+This project is part of the Introduction to Artificial Intelligence course (Spring 2024, SKKU).
+The goal is to implement and analyze various search and learning algorithms to solve maze problems efficiently.<br>

+The implementation builds upon the Pymaze framework, an open-source Python library designed for visualizing and solving mazes.
+Using Pymaze as the foundation, we extended its functionality by incorporating advanced search algorithms such as A Search*, Uniform Cost Search, Greedy Search, and Q-Learning.

 ## Project Overview